javl/InstaxBLE/readme.md

 ## Todo / Possible updates:

 #### Testing:
+_Please let me know if you've managed to use this code on an unchecked platform_
 - :heavy_check_mark: Test on Linux
 - :heavy_check_mark: Test on MacOS
 - :white_large_square: Test on Raspberry Pi